benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 ##### Interactive rebase

 Interactive rebasing (-i) provides advanced commit history editing options: combine, split, rewrite, add, remove, and rearrange.
+If needed, it is possible to use this for local cleanup, but you should never be rebasing shared commits.

 ##### When are force pushes appropriate?